lana/b2c-mapp-sdk/docs/view.md

 Changes how the webview is displayed in the UI.
 The default mode is `stack` and it renders the webview just after the native UI top-bar.

 The `overlay` mode displays the webview below the native UI top-bar, this means the webview starts at `0x 0y` from the app screen.
-When this mode is activated, the native UI top-bar has a transparent background alowing you to blend your µapp with the native UI.
+When this mode is activated, the native UI top-bar has a transparent background allowing you to blend your µapp with the native UI.

 ### AriesSDK.setWebViewDismissIcon(icon: 'close', 'back', 'none')